PO Box 9021, Wilmington, DE 19809, USA

 Progne chalybea

-Breeds in Mexico as far north as southern Sonora and southern Tamaulipas.
+The Gray-breasted Martin breeds in Mexico as far north as southern Sonora and southern Tamaulipas.
 Its range extends south from there as far as Argentina.
 From the northern part of its range, it withdraws south in the winter.
 Old records in Texas were in April 1880 in Rio Grande City and in May 1889 in Hidalgo County.
 Other reports since have been unsubstantiated.

 South of the US, the Gray-breasted Martin has been seen during FONT tours in Argentina, Belize, Bolivia, Brazil, Costa Rica, Ecuador, Guatemala, Honduras, Mexico, Panama, Paraguay, Venezuela.